steipete/canvas/README.md

 # canvas

+Note: I integrated this idea into https://github.com/steipete/clawdis - for now that's the main point where I'll iterate on this.
+Canvas still has a great use case for less integrated personal assistants, my use case for now is in Clawdis tho.

 `canvas` is a small Go tool that gives an agent a “visual workspace”:

 - Serves a directory over HTTP (defaults to a new temp dir).